dotnet/docs/docs/fundamentals/networking/telemetry/metrics.md

 Starting with .NET 8.0, the `System.Net.Http` and the `System.Net.NameResolution` libraries are instrumented to publish metrics using .NET's new [Syste.Diagnostics.Metrics API](../../../core/diagnostics/metrics.md).
 These metrics were designed in cooperation with [OpenTelemetry](https://opentelemetry.io/) making sure they are consistent with the standard and work well with popular tools like [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).
+They are also [multi-dimensional](../../../core/diagnostics/metrics-instrumentation.md#multi-dimensional-metrics), meaning that measurements are associated with key-value pairs called tags (aka. attributes or labels) that allow data to be categorized for analysis.

 > [!TIP]
 > See [System.Net metrics](../../../core/diagnostics/built-in-metrics-system-net.md) for a comprehensive list of all built-in instruments together with their attributes.

-## Using metrics
+## Collecting System.Net metrics

-There are two parts to using metrics in a .NET app:

-* **Instrumentation:** Code in .NET libraries takes measurements and associates these measurements with a metric name. .NET and ASP.NET Core include many built-in metrics.
+Code in .NET `System.Net.Http` and `System.Net.NameResoltion` is **instrumented** to take measurements and associate these measurements with a metric name.
-* **Collection:** A .NET app configures named metrics to be transmitted from the app for external storage and analysis.
-Some tools may perform configuration outside the app using configuration files or a UI tool.

-Instrumented code can record numeric measurements, but the measurements need to be aggregated, transmitted, and stored to create useful metrics for monitoring.
-The process of aggregating, transmitting, and storing data is called collection.
+These measurements need to be aggregated, transmitted and stored to create useful metrics for monitoring.
+The process of aggregating, transmitting, and storing data is called **collection**.

-Measurements can also be associated with key-value pairs called tags or attributes that allow data to be categorized for analysis.
-For more information, see [Multi-dimensional metrics](../../../core/diagnostics/metrics-instrumentation.md#multi-dimensional-metrics).
+This paragraph presents an example app to take measurements and demonstrates various methods to collect and view metrics.

 ### Example app